project-poodle/poodle/design.md

   - 11 is reserved

 Note:

 - The following encoding schemes are mutually exclusive:
-  - Array
+  - Data Array
-  - Composite
+  - Record List
-  - Lookup
+  - Lookup Scheme
-  - Compression
+  - Compression Scheme

 - A properly encoded Data can have only one of the encoding schemes from above.

-- If none of these encoding scheme are set, and if Data is encoded inside a Record, then Data content will be normalized as part of Record encoding.
+- If none of these encoding scheme are set, and if Data is encoded inside a Record, then Data content will be normalized to become as part of Record encoding.

 ### Data Encoding ###

 A full __data encoding__ is as following:

+    Data
     Magic         Length
      |    Lookup   | |
      |     | |     | |